olafhartong/sysmon-modular/README.md

 The sysmonconfig.xml within the repo is automatically generated after a successful merge by the PowerShell script and a successful load by Sysmon in an Azure Pipeline run.

 This is a publicly available and maintained fork that should **NOT** be used in production unless it has been thoroughly tested in your environment and tuned to your needs.
-While the original fork from [Olaf Hartong](https://github.com/olafhartong/sysmon-modular/) is reliable and stable, this should be considered unstable with new features pushed more often as we make changes in our testing, but untested for tuning.
+While the original fork from [Olaf Hartong](https://github.com/olafhartong/sysmon-modular/) is reliable and stable, this should be considered unstable with new features pushed more often as I make changes in testing, but untested for tuning.

 **Note:**
-We do recommend using a minimal number of configurations within your environment for multiple obvious reasons, like; maintenance, output equality, manageability, and so on.
+I do recommend using a minimal number of configurations within your environment for multiple obvious reasons, like; maintenance, output equality, manageability, and so on.

 ## Credits
 Most of this work was started and is still maintained by **[Olaf Hartong](https://github.com/olafhartong)**.
 He is creating stable and reliable configs on a very stable schedule as new versions of Sysmon are released.